6 Methods of Vaginal Dryness Treatment

 5. Vaginal Tablets

 Many women consider vaginal estrogen tablets to be easier and cleaner to use than creams or lubricants.
 The most common brand of such tablets is Vagifem.

 Vagifem contains estradiol, which is the same form of estrogen that the body produces.
 It treats vaginal dryness by replenishing the estrogen that is lost during menopause.

 Each tablet comes with a smooth, plastic applicator, which allows it to be easily and hygienically inserted into the vagina.
 These applicators are very similar to the ones that are used with tampons, and can simply be disposed of after use.

 These tablets are prescribed for use daily for two weeks.
 After that, they can be used bi-weekly.
 Women generally notice improvements within 8 to 12 weeks of treatment.

 As with any treatment, precaution should be taken.
 The following side effects can occur:

-Femilift is a revolutionary vaginal dryness treatment.
+FemiLift is a revolutionary vaginal dryness treatment.
 In fact, it’s a complete vaginal rejuvenation procedure.
-It’s given at a urogynecology clinic by trained professionals.
+The procedure is performed in an office setting by trained healthcare providers.